google/or-tools/ortools/sat/doc/solver.md

 ## Changing the parameters of the solver

-The SatParameters protobuf encapsulate a set of parameters of a CP-SAT solver.
+The SatParameters protobuf encapsulates the set of parameters of a CP-SAT solver.
 The most useful one is the time limit.

 ### Specifying the time limit in python